nikitatran/astro-simple-resume/src/resume_sections/1_about.md

 ---
-title: About
+title: 📝 About
 ---
-Bobby Slay is an American celebrity chef, restaurateur, food writer, and reality television personality.
-Flay is the owner and executive chef of several restaurants and franchises, including Bobby's Burger Palace, Bobby's Burgers, and Amalfi.
+Bobby Slayington, a seasoned head chef, brings proven expertise and innovative strategies to kitchens.
+His leadership has led to a 20% revenue increase through menu overhauls and a 15% expense reduction through cost-saving initiatives.
+With a focus on quality and creativity, he elevates dining experiences in any culinary establishment.